Isshwarya/WordProcessor/README.md

 >>> docker logs -f 320c85df517d2247dcd8a9b549ea67392fbe92aae213552e42e1c72f4ad66d42
 ```

-### 2. Use the docker image with default url list file
+### 2. Use the docker image with custom url list file

 To try with some other url list, you first need to download the page source
 for those.
 You need Python3.8, pip and virtualenv to be already installed in your